-If Tenant fails to pay Rent or other amount prior to the 10th day following the date when due and payable under this Lease, or fails to perform any of the terms hereof following notice and an opportunity to cure, Landlord may appropriate and apply or use all or any portion of the Security Deposit for Rent payments or any other amount then due and unpaid, for payment of any amount for which Landlord has become obligated as a result of Tenant's default or uncured breach, and for any loss or damage sustained by Landlord may have by reason of Tenant's default or breach.
-However, (i) any grace period or cure prior provided for in this paragraph shall not apply more than twice in any twelve (12) month period (and after such time, Landlord may disregard such grace period or opportunity to cure and immediately exercise its rights to utilize the Security Deposit, Tenant shall, within ten (10) days after written demand, therefore, restore the Security Deposit to the full amount originally deposited; Tenant's failure to do so shall constitute an event of default hereunder and Landlord shall have the right to exercise any remedy provided for at Article 27 hereof.
-Within fifteen (15) days after the Term (or any extension thereof) has expired or Tenant has vacated the Premises, whichever shall last occur, after reduction of any losses incurred by Landlord shall return the Security Deposit to Tenant, or, if Tenant has assigned its interest in such Security Deposit under this Lease, to the last assignee of Tenant.
+If Tenant fails to pay Rent or other amount prior to the 10th day following the date when due and payable under this Lease, or fails to perform any of the terms hereof following notice and an opportunity to cure, Landlord may appropriate and apply or use all or any portion of the Security Deposit for Rent payments or any other amount then due and unpaid, for payment of any amount for which Landlord has become obligated as a result of Tenant's default or uncured breach, and for any loss or damage sustained by Landlord as a result of Tenant's default or breach, and Landlord may so apply or use this deposit in lieu of any other remedy Landlord may have by reason of Tenant's default or breach.
+However, (i) any grace period or cure prior provided for in this paragraph shall not apply more than twice in any twelve (12) month period (and after such time, Landlord may disregard such grace period or opportunity to cure and immediately exercise its rights to utilize the Security Deposit under this paragraph upon the next event allowing such action), and (ii) if Landlord so uses any of the Security Deposit, Tenant shall, within ten (10) days after written demand, therefore, restore the Security Deposit to the full amount originally deposited; Tenant's failure to do so shall constitute an event of default hereunder and Landlord shall have the right to exercise any remedy provided for at Article 27 hereof.
+Within fifteen (15) days after the Term (or any extension thereof) has expired or Tenant has vacated the Premises, whichever shall last occur, after reduction of any losses incurred by Landlord, Landlord shall return the Security Deposit to Tenant, or, if Tenant has assigned its interest in such Security Deposit under this Lease, to the last assignee of Tenant.